 Squarespace Member Area

-The Squarespace Member Area turns your website into a subscription platform - gating premium content behind a paywall while keeping everything else public.
+The Squarespace Member Area turns your website into a subscription platform, gating premium content behind a paywall while keeping everything else public.
 This guide covers how Member Areas work, what you can sell through memberships, how to set them up, and strategies for growing and retaining your member base.
 For the broader membership overview, see our Squarespace Membership guide.
 For monetization options beyond memberships, check the E-Commerce and Monetization hub.

 Squarespace Member Area